 - If you plan on hunting or fishing be sure to stop and get a license from one of the statewide Maine Information Centers.

-- Nicatou Outfitters has kayaks, snow mobiles, and nearly anything else you may not be able to bring in.
+- Northwoods Outfitters has kayaks, snow mobiles, and nearly anything else you may not be able to bring in.

 Most people head for the Maine wilderness to experience the quiet and solitude of this amazing place.
 It is important to respect others when camping.